awsdocs/aws-cli-user-guide/doc_source/cli-usage-output.md

 ```

 ```
-i-4b41a37c
+-4b41a37c
 i-a071c394
 i-3045b007
 i-6fc67758
 ```

-Notice that although the previous example does show how to use the `--query` parameter to parse the underlying JSON objects and pull out the desired column, PowerShell has its own ability to handle JSON that you can use if cross\-platform compatibility isn't a concern\.
+Notice that although the previous example does show how to use the `--query` parameter to parse the underlying JSON objects and pull out the desired column, PowerShell has its own ability to handle JSON, if cross\-platform compatibility isn't a concern\.
 Instead of handling the output as text, as most command shells require, PowerShell lets you use the `ConvertFrom-JSON` cmdlet to produce a hierarchically structured object\.
 You can then directly access the member you want from that object\.

 ```
 (aws ec2 describe-instances --output json | ConvertFrom-Json).Reservations.Instances.InstanceId